timawesomeness/python-tutorials/1/README.md

 #### Congrats, you've learned the very basics of Python.

-Tutorial 2 will build on this, and cover functions.
+Tutorial 2 will build on this, and cover functions and input.